vancetang/gemini-test/README_en.md

 ```

 > **📝 Note**
-> The model currently used is gemini-2.5-flash-preview-04-17.
-When processing small files, the speed performance is not significantly different from other models.
+> The current model used is gemini-2.5-flash-preview-04-17.
+For small files, the speed performance is comparable to other models.

 ### 🌍 Gemini Translate Specified Properties
 ```python
 uv run src/transprop.py <properties_file without extension>
 ```
-For example: If the file is `test.properties`
+For example: if the file is `test.properties`
 ```bash
 uv run src/transprop.py test
 ```